publicdocs/uscode/assets/md/titles/usc19/us/usc/t19/ch12/schIII/m__us_usc_t19_s2411.md

              enter into binding agreements with such foreign country that commit such foreign country to—

-                (i) eliminate, or phase out, the act, policy, or practice that is the subject of the action to be taken under subsection (a) or (b) of this section,
+                (i) eliminate, or phase out, the act, policy, or practice that is the subject of the action to be taken under subsection (a) or (b),

                 (ii) eliminate any burden or restriction on United States commerce resulting from such act, policy, or practice, or